Duebm/linked-blog-starter-md/Math/ODE.md

 - Ordinary Differentiable Equation
-- Linear vs. non-linear: An ODE is not linear if different
+- Linear vs. non-linear: An ODE is not linear if different powers of derivatives are multiplying or interacting in ways other than addition or subtraction, or if there is a trig function of a y'